Skip to main content

 Decision matrix

-What to validate before launch
+What should you validate before launch?

 1. Charger control path: prove boot, status, remote commands, and meter values through OCPP across your real charger mix.